Skip to content

 The attribution context block reflects the detection state in the rendered Slack message:

-• :robot_face: _Sent via slick (agent mode)_ — slick auto-detected an agent or CI environment.
+• 🤖 Sent via slick (agent mode) — slick auto-detected an agent or CI environment.

-• :robot_face: _Sent via slick_ — slick is running interactively (no agent triggers) but attribution.enabled = true is set in config.
+• 🤖 Sent via slick — slick is running interactively (no agent triggers) but attribution.enabled = true is set in config, or --attribution is passed on the command line.

 Override either piece with --attribution-message (text body) or --attribution-emoji (leading emoji).